 There’s enough myth on the internet and YouTube about the promotion of an Income Tax Inspector.
 This article will dispel all the myths and will provide an up-to-date picture of Income Tax Inspector promotions as of 17th April 2021.

 I have drawn some data in this article from my experience as an Income Tax Inspector so you can rely on it with 100% surety.

-This article has been converted to a YouTube video.
-You can watch it here or If you prefer reading, then article is below the video.
+I have converted this article into a YouTube video.
+You can watch it here or If you prefer reading, then the article is below the video.

 View this video on YouTube Here.
 Don’t forget to like and subscribe to the channel, if you like it.

 The post of Income-tax Inspector is one of the few posts in SSC which provide the right mix of everything for everyone.